Baytex Energy (TSE:BTE) Trading 22.1% Higher – Here’s What Happened

-BTE has been the subject of several research reports.
+A number of research firms have recently issued reports on BTE.
+Raymond James reduced their price target on shares of Baytex Energy from C$5.00 to C$4.00 in a research report on Wednesday.
+CIBC reduced their price objective on Baytex Energy from C$5.00 to C$4.25 in a report on Thursday.
+BMO Capital Markets lowered their target price on Baytex Energy from C$5.00 to C$4.00 in a report on Wednesday, March 5th.
 Scotiabank raised Baytex Energy to a “hold” rating in a research note on Wednesday, March 19th.
-CIBC lowered their price target on shares of Baytex Energy from C$5.00 to C$4.25 in a report on Thursday.
-BMO Capital Markets cut their price target on shares of Baytex Energy from C$5.00 to C$4.00 in a report on Wednesday, March 5th.
-Atb Cap Markets downgraded shares of Baytex Energy from a “strong-buy” rating to a “hold” rating in a research note on Thursday, January 30th.
-Finally, Raymond James cut their target price on Baytex Energy from C$5.00 to C$4.00 in a research note on Wednesday.
-Four research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of C$5.33.
+Finally, Atb Cap Markets lowered shares of Baytex Energy from a “strong-buy” rating to a “hold” rating in a research report on Thursday, January 30th.
+Four analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of C$5.33.

 Baytex Energy Cuts Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, April 1st.
-Shareholders of record on Tuesday, April 1st were given a dividend of $0.0225 per share.
-The ex-dividend date of this dividend was Friday, March 14th.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, April 1st.
+Investors of record on Tuesday, April 1st were paid a $0.0225 dividend.
 This represents a $0.09 annualized dividend and a yield of 3.98%.
+The ex-dividend date was Friday, March 14th.
 Baytex Energy’s payout ratio is -20.48%.

 Baytex Energy Corp., an energy company, engages in the acquisition, development, and production of crude oil and natural gas in the Western Canadian Sedimentary Basin and in the Eagle Ford, the United States.
 The company offers light oil and condensate, heavy oil, natural gas liquids, and natural gas.